-The unrelenting fight of a forest committee comprising women and led by 67-year-old Sasi mausi has helped regenerate the forests, providing nearby villages with most of their requirements for sustenance and livelihood
+The unrelenting fight of a forest committee comprising women and led by Sasi mausi, 67, has helped regenerate the forests, providing villages with most of their requirements for sustenance

 Flanked by hills on two sides, Dengajhari, in the Ranpur block of Odisha’s Nayagarh district, is a small village comprising 31 families – 21 of Kondh Adivasis and 10 of Dalits.

 In the 1970s, the hills turned barren due to rampant felling of trees by the timber mafia, that had flourished because of growing demands from cities and industries.
 As a result, the wildlife vanished, four streams originating from the hills dried up, and the farmland downstream suffered drought.

 Traditionally, the villagers had depended on the dense forests covering the hills for sustenance and the shrinking forest cover affected their livelihood.
 So, they fought back and began to protect the hills.
 But, as the hills started reclaiming some greenery, the timber mafia was back.
 By the mid-1980s, the men in the village were finding it hard to face the challenge of continual conflicts with outsiders and the timber mafia, bent on looting the forests that were full of sal trees, which fetch a high price in the market.

 “We had several face-off with the intruders.
 Many villagers were assaulted by criminal elements for opposing the felling of trees.
 As residents of a small village, we did not have enough resources to fight the miscreants, who were backed by powerful people,” said Gauranga Pradhan.